platt-sam/atm/README.md

-# bank
+# bank 2
-An expanded version of the original atm simulator that includes a bank.
+This version of bank removes the original ATM.